-Remove blower kit if already installed.
-Place adaptor with the 4" round hole facing up and opposite end covering the room air knockout hole on the back of the pedestal.
-Mark attachment holes on pedestal base and drill with 1/8" bit.
+Remove blower kit.
+Place adaptor with the 4" round hole facing away from the unit and opposite end covering the room air knockout hole on the back of the leg adapter.
 Attach with #8 x 1/2" screws and reinstall fan.
 Combustion air duct from outside can now be attached to the 4" round collar.